indiejames/GeminiSDK/README.md

 #### If you want to be awesome.
 - Credit Gemini in any apps you build with it.
 - Add your app to the [app list](https://github.com/indiejames/GeminiSDK/wiki/List-of-Apps-Using-Gemini) in the Wiki so we can watch the community grow.

-<sub>1 - Text Candy is a licensed Lua library that requires a license to be purchased.
-Also, slight modifications must be made to the Text Candy Lua file to support working with Gemini.</sub>